Moon-NaRi/Moon-NaRi.github.io/_posts/2024-01-16-servicenow1.md

 - Can Read
 - Can Update problem task
 - Can Close problem task
+- Cannot Delete problem task!!!

 ## Problem_Coordinator

-- Have all of roles what problem_admin have, but <span style='background-color: #fff5b1'>Cannot Delete & Manage problem properties</span>!!
+- Have all of roles what problem_admin have, but <span style='background-color: #8A2BE2'>Cannot Delete & Manage problem properties</span>!!

 ## ITIL

-- Have all of roles what itil_admin have, but <span style='background-color: #fff5b1'>Cannot Delete</span>!!
+- Have all of roles what itil_admin have, but <span style='background-color: #8A2BE2'>Cannot Delete</span>!!

 ## ITIL_Admin